MEET THE TEAM BEHIND THE RJ SOLUTION

 “Seeing the walls built up by students turn soft and ultimately disappear is what drives me to continue the work of RJ.”

-She began her career in law enforcement, as a 911 dispatch supervisor for the Anchorage Police Department before moving to the Lakewood Police Department.
-There she was an important member of the SWAT Team, serving as a first responder during the tragic events at Columbine High School in 1999.
+Prior to education, Jen was a Lakewood Police officer.
+She was an important member of the SWAT Team, serving as a first responder during the tragic events at Columbine High School in 1999.

-Jen holds a master’s degree in education from Regis University and a bachelor’s degree from Alaska Pacific University in management, a principal’s license, and is currently pursuing an administrator’s license.
+Jen holds a master’s degree in education from Regis University, a master's degree in Clinical Mental Health from Adams State University, and a bachelor’s degree from Alaska Pacific University in management, a principal’s license, and is currently pursuing a clinical mental health therapist's license.

-Jen currently serves as the Manager of Student Discipline for a large school district and is an active member of the State RJ Council in Colorado.
+In January 2022, Jen left education and is a full-time RJ trainer.
+She served as the Manager of Student Discipline for a large school district and for six years was an active member of the State RJ Council in Colorado.
 In her role, she has implemented Restorative Practices in schools for the last 10 years, working at all levels as a teacher, dean of students, administrator, and elementary school principal.
 She also holds a director of special education license.

 Jen plays a key role in supporting schools throughout Colorado in becoming restorative in practice and philosophy and has trained hundreds of schools and numerous school districts in best practices around discipline and the RJ philosophy.